 - The Status column allows you to filter logs by the status that you assigned.
-Refer to the section Managing logs. - You can look for agents in the Agent column by entering full or partial names in the search field. - In the Application column, logs can be filtered by the applications that were involved in blocked actions. - Click on Advanced filters to add other more specific filters that will refine your list of logs.
+Refer to the section Managing logs. - You can look for groups and agents in the Agent group and Agent columns by entering full or partial names in the search field. - The Application and Target application columns make it possible to filter logs by applications that performed an action and those on which the action was applied. - 2.
+Click on Advanced filters to add other more specific filters that will refine your list of logs.
 In the advanced filter window: - a.
 Click on Add filter. - b.
 Select the desired filter type.
 A line appears in the advanced filter window. - c.
 Enter the value of the filter by selecting it from a list or by entering it manually. - d.
 Specify whether the filter must include or exclude the value.
-This filter is inclusive by default - it displays all logs that match the chosen value.
+This filter is inclusive by default it displays all logs that match the chosen value.
 Click on to make this an exclusive filter. - e.
 Add other filters if necessary.
 More advanced filters means fewer results in the list of logs. - f.
 Click on OK.